yojoots/libbitcoin-system-wiki/ECDSA-&-DER-Signatures.md

-Signing a transaction in Bitcoin means endorsing a serialised representation of the transaction called [sighash](https://github.com/libbitcoin/libbitcoin/wiki/Sighash-&-TX-Signing) with an [ECSDA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) signature.
+Signing a transaction in Bitcoin means endorsing a serialised representation of the transaction called [sighash](https://github.com/libbitcoin/libbitcoin/wiki/Sighash-&-TX-Signing) with an [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) signature.

-The ECSDA signature itself is composed of two scalar values `r,s`.
+The ECDSA signature itself is composed of two scalar values `r,s`.

 The Libbitcoin type signature  is a 64-byte, byte array container which holds the two 32-byte values.
 We will sign an arbitrary message hash in the following example.